perekietka/cs-field-guide/text/pl/rozdzialy/grafika-komputerowa.md

 Przekształcenie zwane *przesunięciem (translacją)* oznacza przemieszczenie obiektu w trzech wymiarach: w górę i w dół, do tyłu i do przodu oraz na boki.

-Następne wyzwanie wymaga obrania pudełkiem.
+Następne wyzwanie wymaga obracania pudełkiem.
 Należy to robić tak, aby odnaleźć kody.

 {comment}{include interactive computer-graphics-box-rotation}{comment end}
 {button link="http://csfieldguide.org.nz/releases/1.9.9/_static/widgets/CG/CG-box/CG-box-rotation.html?info=Another%20common%20transform%20is%20%3Cem%3Erotation%3C/em%3E,%20which%20you%20can%20use%20in%20the%20following%20image%20to%20find%20the%20symbols%20(the%20rotation%20is%20measured%20in%20degrees)." text="Click for interactive: box rotation challenge"}

-There are several transformations that are used in computer graphics, but the most common ones are translation (moving the object), rotation (spinning it) and scaling (changing its size).
+Róznych typów przekształceń jest wiele, ale najczęściej stosowane to przesunięcie (translacja), obrót i skalowanie (zmiana rozmiaru).
-They come up often in graphics because they are applied not only to objects, but to things like the positions of the camera and lighting sources.
+Przekształcenia w grafice komputerowej dotyczą nie tylko obiektów tworzących obraz, ale również położenia tzw. kamery jak i źródeł oświetlenia.

 In this section you can apply transformations to various images.
 We'll start by making the changes manually, one point at a time, but we'll move up to a quick shortcut method that uses a *matrix* to do the work for you.
 We'll start by looking at how these work in two dimensions - it's a bit easier to think about than three dimensions.